What Makes Your Customers Buy From You?

 photo by simon caspersen on unsplash

-What benefits they would be left with after I had finished?
 What was drummed into me was the quote from Harvard Business School marketing Professor Theodore Levitt, "People don't want to buy a quarter-inch drill.
 They want a quarter-inch hole!"
 And I've accepted that ever since.

 "After all, it made perfect sense and have quoted it endlessly!"